- Online Registration Form

 The OCI application has multiple places for signature.
 Each applicant must sign inside the box on their Part A form next to their picture.
 On Part B, it is very important that ALL applicants sign Part B.

 When applying for a minor, parents should not sign at the site indicated for specimen signature of the applicant.
 Here, the applicant should sign or put a thumb impression (left thumb for male and right thumb for female), if he/she can not sign.
-The thumb impression should be done using blue ink only; do not use black ink.
+The thumb impression should be done using black ink only; do not use blue ink.
 Do not place both signature and thumb impression in the same box.
 It should contain either the signature or thumb impression of the applicant.
 Both parents should sign at the bottom of the application, even if both parents are not applying for OCI.
 If only one parent is available to sign for the minor, proof of custody or a death certificate must be provided.

 The information furnished by the applicant in Part A of the application cannot be manipulated either at the time of processing in the consulate or at the time of OCI document and 'U' visa sticker.
 The Consulate General of India will not be responsible for errors in the document/visa sticker due to your furnishing wrong information in Part A. If you find that you've provided incorrect information on the application, through a request for the issue of fresh document/visa sticker, it may be possible to get the wrong details changed after the OCI certificate is issued, through OCI Miscellaneous Services.
 You must not manipulate the data in the hard copy.